 “Wildlife smuggling has links with terrorism, certainly out in Africa with the ivory and rhino poaching,” said British investigator Tim Luffman when the UK Border Force nabbed some wildlife smugglers in June.
 “On a global scale we’re talking about a huge amount of money and it goes hand in hand with other criminality.”

 The illegal wildlife trade is estimated to be worth $19 billion and it’s expanding.
 This is why next year’s World Environment Day will focus on the menace.
 Although, there has been improved awareness over the years, much has been directed towards illegal ivory trade.
-But elephants and rhinoceros are not the only animal species threatened by the activities of daredevil wildlife traders, every animal that commands a fee on the black market does.
+But elephants and rhinoceros are not the only animal species threatened by the activities of daredevil wildlife traders; every animal that commands a fee on the black market is.

 In September, the killer of famous lion Cecil, was arrested for attempting to smuggle 30 sables to South Africa from Zimbabwe.
 Also in September, three South Africans were caught by Zambian authorities trying to smuggle 29 sables.
 Six South Africans and a Zimbabwean were also arrested, in October, for trying to smuggle 12 sable antelopes.